n04ln/gilbert.nvim/README.md

 ```
 - Update gist
   - Upload gist-file from current buffer to gist.
+  - If it is success, Open your browser.
   - Should be load by `:GiLoad <GIST-ID>` to current buffer before execute OR already `:GiUpload` command from `NoName` buffer.
 ```
 :GiPatch